-PREREQUISITE: MTH 090 or appropriate mathematics placement score.
+PREREQUISITE: MTH 090 or Compass Placement Score of 0-29.

 This course is a review of the fundamental arithmetic and algebra operations.
 Topics include the numbers of ordinary arithmetic and their properties, integer and rational numbers, the solving of equations, polynominals and factoring, and an introduction to systems of equations and graphs.